MarkGhebrial/mailroom/README.md

 This is very much a work in progress and is nowhere near completion.

-Mailroom aims to be the simplest way to host <10 email accounts on a homelab server, not an enterprise-grade email solution.
+Mailroom aims to be the simplest way to host a small number of email accounts on a home server.
+It's not intended to be an enterprise-grade email solution.
 Everything should be self contained and simple, and setup should take less than 30 minutes.

 ## What works (not necessarily stable or complete!):
 - POP3